-Home Depot assisted FieldHaven with the construction of a feral cat holding area where we can house felines brought in by the community for transport to Animal Spay and Neuter (ASN) Clinic or for recovery prior to being returned to the colony.
+Home Depot assisted FieldHaven with the construction of a feral cat holding area where we can house felines brought in by the community for transport to Animal Spay & Neuter Clinic or for recovery prior to being returned to the colony.
 Staff from Home Depot brought supplies donated to FieldHaven and provided several hours of labor to prepare the foundation for the project.

 Each year, the Lincoln Volunteer Center participates in Make a Difference Day, a national volunteer day.
 In 2006, FieldHaven was one of the several non-profits in the Lincoln area to participate.
 About twenty volunteers arrived to assist regular volunteers with pre-planned projects, such as painting, winterizing our outdoor habitat areas, and sprucing up the gardens surrounding the shelter.

 In partnership with the Animal Spay and Neuter (ASN) Clinic, a non-profit and low cost spay/neuter clinic, FieldHaven is able to offer Lincoln and nearby communities a comprehensive spay and neuter program.

 It has been demonstrated by spay/neuter programs nationwide that providing no- or low-cost spay and neuter is not the sole answer in getting people to comply with spay/neuter responsibility.
 The barrier is often the logistics of transporting the animals to the clinic, catching the cat(s), and/or recovering them.